STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Methodology

-Thus, as an universal distribution learner, the GANs are used in this work to design a framework for synthesizing arbitrary 3D textural appearances by learning texture distribution in a 2D exemplar.
+To improve the \emph{diversity} of applicable textures, this work designs a GAN-based framework for synthesizing arbitrary 3D textural appearances by learning texture distribution in the given 2D exemplar.
+The framework of STS-GAN is described in Figure \ref{total-structure}, consisting of 3D \emph{solid texture generator} (STG), 2D \emph{slice texture discriminators} (STDs), and the slicing strategy as junction.

-The framework of STS-GAN is described in Figure \ref{total-structure}, which is a hierarchical architecture containing $N$ discriminant scales, with the intention of learning texture information at various scales.
-At each level $n$, the solid texture generator $G$ reconstructs a solid texture $v_n$, by processing a group of input noises $z_n$:

-At each level of the framework, the STG's objective is to synthesize a fake solid whose slice $u_n$ is similar with a real patch $x_n$, which is randomly cropped from the given exemplar at the corresponding scale.
-Meanwhile, as STG's competitor, the STD consists of a collection of multi-scale discriminators $\{D_1, \dots, D_N\}$. $D_n$ is responsible for learning to differentiate fake slice ${u}_n$ from real patch $x_n$, promoting the STG to synthesize more realistic solid textures to fool the STD.
-When the Nash equilibrium is achieved \cite{nashGAN2016nips}, the STG can synthesize such realistic solid textures that STD cannot distinguish it from the given exemplar.